 One can argue that Filipino freelancers receive higher salaries compared to local opportunities.
 But salary alone only satisfies “instant gratification.”
 It does not make them happier, not as much as receiving the other benefits.

 A small amount of money goes a long way in building a solid relationship.
 Offering perks and benefits is one way to keep Filipino freelance writers happy.
-They are less likely to leave after a year or two working with you.
+They are less likely to leave after a year or two of working with you.

 Career Advancements and Skills Development

 A trait common among young people is that they are more aggressive towards their goals.
 It is as if there is a chip on their shoulder.
 Apart from the base salary, they also have a lot to prove.
 Hence, seeing these figures should not come as a surprise.
 Instead of higher wages, 8 out of 10 Filipinos assess promotion opportunities when choosing a company.

 Table 4.
 Filipino millennials’ attitude towards career advancements and skills development